+COURSE SUMMARY DOCUMENT

+2022-23 ACADEMIC YEAR

+COURSE TITLE: Foundation Degree (FdA) Production Arts (Stage)

+DURATION OF COURSE: Two Years (Full Time)

+Entry Requirements:

-Course Title: Foundation Degree (FdA) Production Arts (Stage) Duration of Course: Two years (full time) Entry Requirements: Applicants would normally be expected to meet UWE Bristol's minimum entry requirements.
+Applicants would normally be expected to meet UWE Bristol's minimum entry requirements.
 Tariff points as appropriate for the year of entry - up to date requirements are available through the UWE Courses database.

 For speakers of English as a second language an IELTS 7.0 (International English Language Testing System) or equivalent is the minimum requirement with a minimum of 7.0 in each component of reading, writing, listening and speaking.

 The selection process is through interview.

+Course Outline:

-There are no interview fees.
-All applicants must be aged 18 or over at the start of the Course.
-Course Outline: The FdA (Hons) Production Arts (Stage) Course provides a broad-based conservatoire standard training in theatre and live events production skills.
+The FdA Production Arts (Stage) course provides a broad-based conservatoire standard training in theatre and live events production skills.
 You should develop your passion for live performance and an understanding of what working backstage involves with its excitement and pressure.

 In the first year the Course provides grounding in all the major production disciplines needed to work as a professional.
 You will learn theoretical and practical aspects of stage management, lighting, sound, propmaking and scenic construction.
 You will learn a range of core skills in communication, problem solving and time management.
-You will spend the third term as part of a dedicated production department usually taking on stage management roles on public performances.
+You will usually spend the third term as part of a dedicated production department usually taking on stage management roles on public performances.

 In the second year you will broaden your training by being entirely involved in a range of productions including props and/or scenic construction and technical operation.
-You will spend up to three weeks on placement with professional production companies or organisations.
+You will usually spend up to three weeks on placement with professional production companies or organisations.
 This is an integral part of the final year enabling you to match your career aspirations to the practical reality of a work environment.
-You will also undergo mock-interviews with professionals from the relevant industry and get support to develop and present your experience to an effective industry standard.
+You will also undergo mock- interviews with professionals from the relevant industry and get support to develop and present your experience to an effective industry standard.
 You will work on your self-presentation skills and develop your resume as a written CV and in digital formats.

-Core Modules and any Optional Modules: (including no of credits) Year 1 All modules are compulsory UAMB3F-20-1 Stage Management (20 credits)
+Core Modules and any Optional Modules:

+Year One

+All modules are compulsory.

-UAMB3G-20-1 Scenic Crafts (20 credits) UAMB3K-20-1 Performance Lighting (20 credits) UAMB3P-20-1 Sound Production (20 credits) UAMB3H-40-1 The Production Department (40 credits)
+Module Name: Stage Management (20 credits) Module Name: Scenic Crafts (20 credits)

+Module Name: Performance Lighting (20 credits) Module Name: Sound Production (20 credits)

+Module Name: The Production Department (40 credits)

-Interim Award: Cert HE Production Arts (Stage): Credit requirements: 120 from the above specific modules.
+Interim Award: Cert HE Production Arts (Stage):

+Credit requirements: 120 from the above specific modules.

-Year 2
+Year Two